In this guide, we’ll be covering the core areas we focus on during an SEO audit, and their importance to your online growth.

 Server issues can cause all kinds of problems that affect site speed, security, site availability and more.
-These don’t just affect your rankings — they can also test users’ patience with your site, harming the trust they have in your brand and making them less likely to buy from you or use your services.
+These don’t just affect your rankings — they can also test users’ patience with your site, harming the trust they have in your brand and making them less likely to use your services.

 Making changes at server level can reduce the number of errors in Search Console, improve site performance, and ultimately boost user experience and search rankings.

 Areas we investigate